ignatandrei/Interpreter/README.md

 Interpreter for creating strings from usual data

-It supoprts the follwoing configuration:
+It supports the following configuration:

 #env:<SomeEnvironemntVariable# - example : #env:Path#